Last Updated on: 26th December 2023, 02:02 am

 Osteomyelitis arises as a consequence of a chronic periapical infection or pathologies that obstruct blood flow, leading to bone death and necrosis.
 Classification is according to time, nature, and characteristics:

-a.
-Acute suppurative osteomyelitis: characterized by intense pain, inflammation, sensitivity, increased temperature, mobility of the teeth involved in the area of the osteomyelitis, and pus secretion.
+- Acute suppurative osteomyelitis: Characterized by intense pain, inflammation, sensitivity, increased temperature, mobility of the teeth involved in the area of the osteomyelitis, and pus secretion.

 Diseases that may appear and treatment